Lightning-AI/litgpt/tutorials/developer-docs/python-api.md

 # LitGPT High-level Python API

-This is a work-in-progress draft for a high-level LitGPT Pyhon API.
+This is a work-in-progress draft for a high-level LitGPT Python API.

 &nbsp;
 ## Model loading & saving